KritiAI/docs_pvt/chapter1.md

 # Getting Started

+##

-For First time creators:
+## For first-time creators:

-Step 1:  Create a new Kriti app: https://build.kriti.ai/app/create
+**Step 1:**  Create a new Kriti app: [https://build.kriti.ai/app/create](https://build.kriti.ai/app/create)

+**Step 2:** Configure App Settings page

+* Setup connections to your AWS account
+  * Enter your S3 bucket access credentials in "Content Storage Settings"
+  * Enter your AWS Lambda access credentials  in  "Code Deployment Settings"
+  * Click on "Deploy" button to automatically setup lambda functions and auto-configure the Api gateway
-Step 2: Setup connections to your AWS account and enter your S3 bucket and Lambda access credentials in the App Settings page.
-Click on info button on the settings page for the process, if you are new to Amazon AWS.
+  * Click on info button on the settings page for detailed instructions, if you are new to Amazon AWS

-Step 3: Click on "Deploy" button to automatically setup lambda functions and auto-configure the Api gateway

-Step 4: Enter your FB app's info on the same Kriti App settings page
+* Enter your FB app's info on the same Kriti App settings page

+**Step 3:** Configure your first UX Model

+* Click on UX design link on the left navigation bar and click on "Create new UX Model" button.
+Enter the name and select "Github + AWS auto deploy" option
+* It will show up as a new UX Model panel on the same page.
+Click on "Github integration" and enter the access info to your project's repo

-Step 5:
+Step 4: